-We too felt the same way and when we saw images of the Lantau islands on the country’s web page and brochures; it was hard not to dismiss as some touristic propaganda.
+We felt the same way, and when we saw images of Lantau Island on the country’s webpage and brochures; it was hard not to dismiss as some touristic propaganda.

-Intent on enjoying our hotel and the shopping, we made our way to Hong Kong but still decided to give Lantau a shot, not because the destination was on our bucket list but mostly to get away from the hustle and bustle for a while.
+Recently, we made our way to Hong Kong and decided to give Lantau a shot, not because the destination was on our bucket list but mostly to get away from the hustle and bustle for a while.

-Just like discovering another layer to a set of Russian dolls, our Lantau Islands experience surprised us and consolidated Hong Kong’s image as a versatile destination.
-We don’t think you should make it the main focus of your visit, but a stop to one of the islands will add a different flavor to your trip and provide some respite from the brick and steel Hong Kong is known for.
+Just like discovering another layer to a set of Russian dolls, our Lantau Island experience surprised us and consolidated Hong Kong’s image as a versatile destination.
+We don’t think you should make it the main focus of your visit, but a stop to the island will add a different flavor to your trip and provide some respite from the brick and steel Hong Kong is known for.

-Hong Kong doesn’t have a reputation as being a kid friendly destination.
-Sure most of the hotels we’ve visited have specially trained staff that offer activities for the little ones but they can only keep them entertained for awhile.
-So If your kids are getting bored of spa treatments and shopping you can give yourself a bit of respite by visiting the Disneyland resort on Lantau.
+Hong Kong does not have the reputation of being a kid-friendly destination.
+Sure, most of the hotels we’ve visited have specially trained staff that offer activities for the little ones, but they can only keep them entertained for so long.
+So if your kids are getting bored of spa treatments and shopping, you can give yourself a bit of respite by visiting the Disneyland resort on Lantau.

 If you want an absolute counterpoint to your conception of Hong Kong, then we suggest you visit the Wisdom path.
-There is a simple serenity about the place which makes spending any amount of time there poetic.
-38 timber columns, each inscribed with a buddhist sutra, are carefully arranged in the symbol infinity and stand in relative silence as the site does not attract as many crowds as the big Buddha.
+There is a simple serenity about the place that makes spending any amount of time there poetic.
+38 timber columns, each inscribed with a Buddhist sutra, are carefully arranged in the symbol infinity and stand in relative silence as the site does not attract as much crowd as the big Buddha.
 The experience is surreal and is bound to bring out your poetic side as you stare at the columns surrounded by the lush vegetation.